WHAT IS A DERBY?

 Although invasive lionfish are widely dispersed throughout the Atlantic, Caribbean, and Gulf of Mexico, a large portion of the general public still does not know about the problem.
 In addition, there are many myths and much misinformation regarding the biology and ecology of lionfish.
 Lionfish derbies serve to educate participants and the public and raise awareness of the problem.
 Significant local, national, and international media coverage of derby events has helped facilitate education to those not geographically connected to the invaded range.

 Four recent documentary national news pieces were created from the REEF Derby Series

-CBS News Lionfish CBS News - REEF's Sarasoty Lionfish Derby
+CBS News Lionfish CBS News - REEF's Sarasota Lionfish Derby

 BBC Earth Lionfish BBC Earth - REEF's Fort Lauderdale Lionfish Derby